byPixelTV/skript-db/README.md

 ### Expression `Unsafe Expression` => `text`
 Opts out of automatic SQL injection protection for a specific expression in a statement.
+Note: If using PostgreSQL, this will always be needed, due to skript-db not supporting SQL injection protection for PostgreSQL currently.
 #### Syntax
 ```
 unsafe %text%